posva/unplugin-vue-router/docs/introduction.md

 ::: warning

-unplugin-vue-router will add a virtual `vue-router/auto` module that exports everything from `vue-router` with some extra features from `unplugin-vue-router/runtime` and `unplugin-vue-router/data-loaders`.
-It's recommended to avoid using `vue-router/auto` in new projects.
-It's kept for compatibility with existing projects that use it and will likely be removed in the future.
+unplugin-vue-router adds a virtual `vue-router/auto` module that exports everything from `vue-router` with some extra features from `unplugin-vue-router/runtime` and `unplugin-vue-router/data-loaders`.

+**DO NOT use `vue-router/auto` in new projects**.

+It's kept for compatibility with existing projects that use it and **will be removed in the near future**.

 ::: tip
 You can exclude `vue-router/auto` from VSCode import suggestions by adding this setting to your `.vscode/settings.json`: